cwaldbieser/txcasproxy/doc/source/options.rst

       -p, --proxied-url=           The base URL to proxy.
       -c, --cas-login=             The CAS /login URL.
       -s, --cas-service-validate=  The CAS /serviceValidate URL.
+      -H, --header=                The name of the header in which to pass the authenticated user ID. [default: REMOTE_USER]
           --fqdn=                  Explicitly specify the FQDN that should be included in URL callbacks.
       -a, --auth-info-endpoint=    Endpoint for the authentication info service.